Eyes Playing Tricks

 In the second grade, I met a girl who I’ll call Lilly; a brunette, she sported a tomboyish haircut and was blessed with high cheekbones, always ruddy from the sun.
 Though she smiled a lot, she muffled her laughter into the palm of her hand.
 In our class, Lilly earned the distinction of being the fastest runner.

 But for Lilly, I would have never fallen in love with softball; a game I proved very sorry at playing, and so learned, that you can be bad at something and enjoy it nonetheless.
-Lilly explained matter-of-factly: “It’s almost like baseball, but since we [girls] can’t play that, they let us play softball.”
+Lilly explained matter-of-factly: “It’s almost like baseball, but since we [girls] can’t play that, we play this.”
 I’d already tried cheerleading and ballet, and proved worthless at both.
 The ballet instructor said I was distracted and not cut-out.
-Ecstatic, I secretly cheered; ballet was as much fun as picking weeds.
+Ecstatic, I secretly cheered.
+Ballet was as much fun as picking weeds.

 In a small town, of course, my mother knew of the woman, but I was surprised to discover that Lilly’s daddy worked under my father’s management, seasonally, in the orange groves.
 A man without an immigration problem who worked seasonally was likely a drunk.

 I don’t know why my parents agreed, but they let me sign up for softball, provided Lilly’s mama drove me back and forth.
-Maybe I begged them incessantly, or maybe they just didn’t see any harm.
-After all, if we barred all the so-called “struggling” people in our midst, we wouldn’t have even been able to stand our own company.
+Maybe I incessantly begged them, or maybe they just didn’t see any harm.
+After all, if we barred all the so-called struggling people, we wouldn’t have even been able to stand our own company.

 Lilly, on the other hand, was fearless on the field, so it surprised me when I invited her to a sleep-over at my house and she refused, confiding that she was too scared to sleep away from home.
 On the one night I managed to convince her, she was so petrified, she wet the bed.
 That was the end of that, she never came again.
 On the other hand, I slept at Lilly’s frequently.

-Once inside, I surveyed the strange wonder.
-On the immediate right, by the entrance, was the parent’s bedroom and on the opposite end was the girls’ bedroom.
-It had two queen-sized beds, shared by all six daughters, plus a long, oak dresser and an armoire made of plywood.
+Once inside I surveyed the strange wonder.
+On the immediate right, by the entrance, was the parents’ bedroom and on the opposite end was the girls’ bedroom.
+It had two queen-sized beds shared by all six daughters, plus a long oak dresser and an armoire made of thin plywood.
 There was one bathroom down the tiny path of aisle leading to the back bedroom.
 It was half covered with linoleum and half-exposed.
 There was a toilet there, but it did not flush.
 A bag was made ready for used paper and the flushing was done manually with a bucket of water from the bathtub, stained orange from the well water.
 There were no windows as it backed up to the tiny kitchen on the other side.
-A small living room contained two faux-suede couches decorated with windmills and country manors.
+A small living room contained two soft couches splayed with orange and brown windmills and country estates.
 I could get from one side of the trailer to the other in seven good skips.

 My hazy mind was sharpened when laughter erupted among the whole lot of them – uproarious, causing Lilly’s mama to tilt off her stool, and one younger sister to fall out of her chair.
 Lilly held her laughter in the palm of her hand.
 Only the wispy blond-haired baby, the only blond in the bunch, looked as stupefied as me.